abdulhannanali/clarifai-javascript-demo/README.md

 })
 ```

-3. Handle the errors correctly too.
+3. Handle and display the errors correctly too.
+Just so you know it can get sometimes a little buggy when you make requests to Clarifai

 **FINAL STEP**
 Get the demo running somehow